kalyanMondal2000/kalyanWolfieSite/README.md

 # kalyanWolfieSite
-A website that we both operate
+A website that includes random things.
+Separated into two sections operated by different people